edwardtanguay/et772_python_pip/README.md

-# datapod_for_python
+# et772_python_pip

-This is a Python project based on Datapod, currently can be used as a simple template for a Python project.
+This is a test module for the Python package management system.